-We can visualize the model as follows.
+We can visualize the model as follows where we assume that the counties are located on a grid for illustration purpose.
 The GMRF defines a time series of latent prevalence maps:

 Each cell is connected to its neighbors in time and space.
-The matrix contains a 1 for spatial neighbors and ρ for temporal neighbors.
+The adjacency matrix W contains a 1 for spatial neighbors and ρ for temporal neighbors.

 The latent prevalence is combined with covariates and a noise term to generate the observations: